taylorbf/WAM/README.md

 ![AudioGraph](images/graph3.png)

-You can also connect routes together.
+You can also connect groups:

 ```js
 var rack1 = WAM.route([